-The increase in the enrollment of international students is generally considered a positive contributor toward the diversification of American campuses; however, one troubling aspect that is often overlooked is that this increase in the international population also brings with it a significant rise in the number of nonnative English speakers.
-As such, one question that is now becoming more critical for colleges and universities to answer is: are these international students adequately prepared for the English language and cultural demands they will face when they are competing in the classroom and in the job market with their U.S. born counterparts?
-The answer to that question can be complicated.
-To be successful in the classroom, business and legal studies students must become competent in reading, listening, speaking, and note taking in English and must familiarize themselves with American business and legal terms.
-10 This can be a daunting task since many of these students have weak English skills at the outset.
-For teachers of business and legal courses, this concern can be more difficult to address because, while general intensive language and linguistic programs focusing on English for Academic Purposes (EAP) are available, they are not designed to address the unique needs of students studying business or the law.
-11 So what can be done to ensure that these students are learning the concepts and information they will need to succeed?
+to that question can be complicated; to be successful in the classroom, business and legal studies students must become competent in reading, listening, speaking, and note taking in English, and they must familiarize themselves with American business and legal terms.9 This can be a daunting task since many of these students have weak English skills at the outset.
+For teachers of business and legal courses, this concern can be more difficult to address because, while general intensive language and linguistic programs focusing on English for Academic Purposes (EAP) are available, they are rarely designed to address the unique needs of students studying business or the law.10 So what can be done to ensure that these students are learning the concepts and information they will need to thrive within the framework of American higher education?